 Travel with some of the best and brightest

 Explore the wild barrier peninsula called the Curonian Spit, a UNESCO World Heritage site shared by Lithuania and Russia.
-Choose one of two options: Take a cultural tour to a seaside resort town to learn of folk tales at the Hill of Witches and see some of Europe’s tallest sand dunes.
-Or, spend the morning at the Ventė Cape Ornithological Station to explore the lighthouse and dunes while learning about migratory bird populations.
+Learn of folk tales at the Hill of Witches and see some of Europe’s tallest sand dunes; spend the morning at the Ventė Cape Ornithological Station to explore the lighthouse and dunes while learning about migratory bird populations.
+(B,L,D)

-Cross the Gulf of Finland to Estonia arriving in Tallinn.
-Stroll the medieval streets of Town Hall Square on a guided walk through the walled, cobblestoned old town with its Kiek in de Kök, a 15th-century defensive tower.
-Take in the view from Dome Hill of Tallinn’s picturesque spires and gables, and visit the grand Kadriorg Palace and grounds built in the Baroque style for Catherine I of Russia by Peter the Great.
+Cross the Gulf of Riga to Estonia arriving in Tallinn this morning.
+You may choose to stroll the medieval streets of Town Hall Square on a guided walking excursion through the walled, cobblestoned Old Town with its Kiek in de Kök, a 15th-century defensive tower.
+Take in the view from Dome Hill of Tallinn’s picturesque spires and gables.
+(B,L,D)

 Discover Finland’s intricate coastline with numerous bays, inlets, and islands rich with natural history and ripe for exploration by kayak and Zodiac.
 (B,L,D)

-Cruise the Stockholm Archipelago on your way from coastal Finland to Sweden's beautiful capital.
-Keep your camera handy as we maneuver through the scenic archipelago to arrive in Stockholm, the city built on 14 islands.
+Cruise the Stockholm archipelago on your way from coastal Finland to Sweden’s beautiful capital.
+Keep your camera handy through the scenic archipelago to arrive in Stockholm, a city built on 14 islands.
+(B,L,D)

 All day-by-day breakdowns are a sampling of the places we intend to visit, conditions permitting.